What is ragtime music? Learn about the history of ragtime piano music here

 Sheet music recommendations for fun ragtime piano music

-Now that you’ve explored the ragtime genre, learned a little about what makes it unique and important, and have listened to some fun and upbeat examples, it’s time to get out there: practice and make some music!
+What is ragtime?
+Now that you’ve explored the genre of ragtime music, learned a little about what makes ragtime piano unique and important, and have listened to some fun and upbeat examples of ragtime piano music, it’s time to get out there: practice and make some music!
 Whether this be ragtime, classical, jazz, or pop music, we at Hoffman Academy wish you the best as you start/continue your piano learning journey!
 Just learn and have fun!